This post may contain affiliate links. Please see our disclosure policy.

 I’ve officially switched everything over to all things pumpkins.
 At least until the end of the holiday season!
+That means lots of pumpkin pancakes for breakfast.

-You can easily swap the pumpkin for an in-season vegetable making these a go-to breakfast all year long.
 The best thing about these healthy pumpkin pancakes is that they are grain-free, dairy-free, and full of protein.

 So, my applesauce muffin recipe is going to have to wait while we embrace our favorite pumpkin recipes!